kf03w5t5741l/louduino/README.md

 # Louduino

 Makes an LED light up according to sound level measured by a microphone.
 Sound level is measured by collecting a series of samples and calculating the root mean square (rms).
 LED brightness is simulated via pulse-width modulation (PWM).
-A potentiometer adjusts input sensitivity.
+A potentiometer controls the input sensitivity.

 ![](louduino_demonstration.gif)